RSS-Engineering/terraform/modules/connectivity_check/scripts/README.md

 - **Lambda invocation fails**: Check Lambda has proper VPC networking permissions and security group rules
 - **No VPCs attached to TGW**: Verify Transit Gateway ID is correct for the region
 - **Authentication errors**: Verify Rackspace API token is valid and has access to specified DDIs
+- **Missing required arguments**: The script requires either `--ddi` or `--awsAccountNumber` options, and always requires `--token`
+- **Invalid input format**: DDI and AWS account numbers must contain only numeric characters (account numbers can start with 0)
+- **Credential access errors**: When using `--awsAccountNumber`, the script will automatically look up the associated DDI for credential access